Captain (cricket): Follow-on

+Fielding captains may withdraw appeals with consent of the umpires.
+This often occurs in cases of injury, miscommunication, or unsportsmanlike conduct, and is considered to uphold the spirit of cricket and fair play within the game.

 Miscellaneous

 The captain is also consulted on whether an injured batsman from the opposing team may use a runner when batting.
 Permission is usually given if the batsman has become injured during the course of the match, but if the batsman was carrying the injury at the start of the match then the captain may refuse.
 (As of 2012, runners are not allowed in Test cricket and injured batsmen are required to continue batting with the injury or retire hurt.)

 Other duties

 As well as decisions taken either immediately before or during a match, captains also often have some responsibility for the good running of the cricket club.
-For instance, they may decide when the team is to practise, and for how long.
+For instance, they may decide when the team is to practice, and for how long.
 In professional cricket the captain often has some say in who will form the squad from which teams are selected, and may also decide how young up-and-coming players are to be encouraged and improved, and how members of the squad who are not regularly selected for first-team matches are to gain match practice.

 Prior to July 2015, the captain was responsible for deciding when to take batting and bowling powerplays in limited overs matches.